Summer Research Program

 Student discussion groups provide an opportunity for participants to confer with each other regarding their research projects and interact in a less structured environment.
 At the end of the program, the students are required to submit an abstract of their research project to the Office of Research.
 They also present the results of their research at an abstract presentation session, usually scheduled during the first week of dental school.

-Another benefit of the program is that students can participate in local, national and international dental research meetings.
+Another benefit of the program: students can participate in local, national and international dental research meetings.
 Papers presented at these meetings represent the results of 10 weeks of total research activity.
 Some of these abstracts are refined and submitted to the American and/or International Association of Dental Research for presentation at annual national/international meetings.
 The number of students who have presented papers at these prestigious meetings in previous years is a testimony to the quality of students, mentors and the overall research experience.

 Faculty mentors and staff contribute their time and effort to assist in the design, operation, data acquisition, data analysis phases and in the interpretation of experimental results.
 This program has been highly effective in transferring research skills to eager students and clearly demonstrates that significant research can be accomplished in a short period of time when the involved participants are organized and committed to the generation of new knowledge.

-To apply: complete and submit the 2018-Student-Summer-Research-Program-Application
+To apply, complete and submit the following:

 Questions & Answers